jessecrossen/Gedit-MultiClick/README.md

 Usage
 =====

 Double-click a keyword to select it.
 A keyword is defined as any contiguous run of alphanumeric characters and underscores, potentially containing internal dashes as well to support CSS class names and such.
 Triple clicking will select a chain of keywords, defined as any contiguous run of keywords separated by the common operators "->", "::", and "." as well as forward and backward slashes for paths and "@" for emails.
 I didn't put a whole lot of thought into these definitions, so feel free to suggest improvements.
+Good matching of URLs would be handy, for instance.